Lesson video

 And the Reformation was a 16th century movement calling for the reform of the church.

-In our first learning cycle, we'll be answering the question, who was Martin Luther?
-So let's get going.
+Today's lesson will consist of two separate learning cycles, and our first learning cycle will be answering the question, who was Martin Luther?

-So to begin with, before we answer the question, who was Martin Luther, we need to understand the context in which Luther lived.
+So to begin with, before we answer the question, who was Martin Luther?

-Now, during the time of Luther, which is the 16th century, a variety of issues were plaguing the church.
+Now, during the time of of Luther, which is the 16th century, a variety of issues were plaguing the church.

-Now, this was a problem, because if people could not follow the Bible's teachings, then they could not be guaranteed a place in heaven.
+Now this was a problem because if people could not follow the Bible's teachings, then they could not be guaranteed a place in heaven.

 Some members of the church were also known to act in immoral ways.